Dennis M. McCarthy: Private Practice

 From 1978 to 1999, McCarthy was managing partner of his own law firm in Columbus, Ohio.
 A civil trial lawyer, he was Board Certified by the National Board of Trial Advocacy and a leader in state and national legal organizations.
 He was member of the Adjunct Faculty at Capital University Law School and a frequent Continuing legal education lecturer and contributor.
-He is admitted to practice before the Supreme Court of Ohio and the United States Supreme Court.
+He was admitted to practice before the Supreme Court of Ohio and the United States Supreme Court.

-Following his retirement from Reserve Affairs, McCarthy returned to Columbus, Ohio and is currently Counsel to McCarthy Law Offices (a firm founded by his son, Michael) and a Principal in Military Experts, LLC.
-He also serves on the Board of Counselors at the Capital University Law School and is a founding member of the Ross Leadership Institute of Columbus, Ohio.
+Following his retirement from Reserve Affairs, McCarthy returned to Columbus, Ohio and was Counsel to McCarthy Law Offices (a firm founded by his son, Michael) and a Principal in Military Experts, LLC.
+He also served on the Board of Counselors at the Capital University Law School and was a founding member of the Ross Leadership Institute of Columbus, Ohio.

 In 2013, he was appointed by President Obama to serve as a member of the National Commission on the Structure of the Air Force.
 This commission was established by Congress to study the structure of the U.S. Air Force to determine whether, and how, the structure should be modified to best fulfill mission requirements for the U.S. Air Force in a manner consistent with available resources.

 He and his wife have two sons, both of whom serve as Citizen Warriors - one in the Army National Guard and one in the Marine Corps Reserve.